HAL FY26 Profit Rises; Brokerages Split on Outlook

 Broker Views Post Q4 FY26

-Global brokerages have offered contrasting assessments of Hindustan Aeronautics following the Q4 FY26 results.
-The table below captures the latest ratings and target prices:
+Global brokerages have offered a range of assessments on Hindustan Aeronautics following the Q4 FY26 results.
+The table below captures the latest ratings and target prices across six brokerages:

 Brokerage: Rating Target Price (₹) Key Rationale